ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 * Any legal review will include the source control history, so an exhaustive copyright header is not necessary.
 * Please do NOT include a copyright year.

-  * If the existing copyright statement includes a year, do not edit the existing copyright year.
+  * If the existing copyright statement includes a year, do NOT edit the existing copyright year.

-* Any existing copyright header should NOT be modified without permission from the copyright author.
+* Do NOT modify the existing copyright header without permission from the copyright author.

 .. _documentation_block: